<< If you enjoy this article, please consider sharing!! It really helps the site get noticed and is much appreciated!

 Because I didn’t have any bass traps in the corner, and foam panels on my walls to absorb some of the deficiencies that were present in my room.
 Do yourself a favor and invest in a few of these.
 You don’t really have to go crazy at first, but you will definitely need some of each regardless.

 - Check out this great post on Acoustic Sound Treatment 101 as well!
 He covers a lot of the stuff that I’m not as well versed in.

 What you will need

 Recommending studio monitors can be a bit tricky, because of the fact that it’s more subjective, and very much based on the reputation of the company.
 It’s also a bit more difficult to test out different monitors due to their size, as well as the variances in gear that accompanies them. i.e. Your audio interface.
-That said, the JBL’s make amazing entry level units for my studio, as well as the Yamaha HS5’s.
+That said, the JBL’s make amazing entry-level units for my studio.

 My top picks for starting out would be: